Gangster Exchange

-Gangster Exchange is a 2009 film written and directed by Dean Bajramovic.
+Gangster Exchange is a 2009 American-Canadian film written and directed by Dean Bajramovic.
 The film debuted at the Beverly Hills Film Festival on April 3, 2009, where it won the Audience Choice for Best Film.
+It received generally negative reviews.

 Plot

 Japanese yakuza team up with Bosnian mobsters to import a toilet made of pure heroin into New York City.